-Fact: Accelerated Layer-2 Support Facilitates Satellite Network Integration A factor contributing to satellite backhaul complexity relates to the OSI network layer, at which the integration of the satellite and terrestrial cellular networks takes place.
-Satellite networks traditionally operate at Layer-3 (network layer) to be able to accelerate the user data, while MNO networks in some cases operate at Layer-2 (data link layer).
+Accelerated Layer-2 Support Facilitates Satellite Network Integration

+A factor contributing to satellite backhaul complexity relates to the OSI network layer, which is where the integration of the satellite and terrestrial cellular networks occurs.
+Satellite networks traditionally operate at Layer-3 (network layer) to be able to accelerate the user data, while MNO networks, in some cases, operate at Layer-2 (data link layer).
 Gilat's SkyEdge II-c has the advantage of supporting accelerated data while operating at a carrier-grade Layer-2, thus easing MNOs satellite integration while extending traditional terrestrial networks.